damminhtien/awesome-entity-resolution-datasets/README.md

-# Awesome Entity Resolution Datasets
+# Awesome Entity Resolution Benchmarking

 A curated list of commonly used **Entity Resolution (ER)** datasets, grouped by the *actual task they support*.
 ER is an umbrella term-papers often mix **pairwise matching**, **deduplication/clustering**, and **knowledge-graph alignment** under one name.